What are the Wedding Officiant Registration Requirements in Washington DC?

 STEP 2COMPLETE THE TEMPORARY OFFICIANT APPLICATION

-The Temporary Officiant Application may look daunting at first, so let's break it down.
+The Application For Temporary Authorization To Celebrate A Marriage may look daunting at first, so let's break it down.
 Basically you will need to enter information about yourself and the couple.

 TEMPORARY OFFICIANT INFORMATION